gregwa1953/FCM171_MicroThisMicroThat/README.md

 The code for the Raspberry Pi Pico can be found in the Pico folder.

 The code for the ESP32/ESP8266 can be found in the ESP folder.

+Code and image files will be up soon.